regebro/hovercraft/README.rst

 * A presenter console with notes and slide previews!

+* Support for showing mathematical formulas.

+* Styling is easy with CSS.

 * The slide show generated is in HTML, so you only need a web browser to show it.

 * Easy sharing, as it can be put up on a website for anyone to see!